 Here, we publish the first systematic real-world evaluation of a language model to assist human rights analysts in crowdsourcing gun violence reports from social media.
-We partnered with Fogo Cruzado Institute\footnote{Instituto Fogo Cruzado stands for ``Crossfire Institute": \href{https://fogocruzado.org.br}{https://fogocruzado.org.br}}, a human rights organization that monitors gun violence in Brazil, and produces real-time alerts for local citizens.
-Its team of analysts continuously monitor online data, including Twitter posts, to identify gun violence events in four Brazilian regions.
-Analysts' work on Twitter has two stages: first, they monitor certain keywords and profiles.
-If a potential gun violence report is found, they interact publicly with Twitter users to collect further information and fact-check the event.
+We partnered with Fogo Cruzado Institute\footnote{Instituto Fogo Cruzado stands for ``Crossfire Institute'': \href{https://fogocruzado.org.br}{https://fogocruzado.org.br}.}, a human rights organization that monitors gun violence in Brazil, and produces real-time situational awareness alerts for local citizens.

+Fogo Cruzado continuously monitors online data, including Twitter posts, to identify gun violence events in four Brazilian regions.
+Analysts use Twitter to work in two stages: first, they monitor specific keywords and profiles.
+Second, once they find a potential gun violence report, they interact publicly with the Twitter user to collect further information and fact-check the event.
 We aim to automate and augment the first stage with NLP methods.

 Our research sought to answer the following research questions:

 \begin{itemize} \item RQ1 - Can Transformer-based language models accurately identify gun violence reports in Brazilian Portuguese social media texts?